Pharmacodynamics of estradiol: Mechanism of action

 The affinities of estradiol for the ERs are high (around 0.1 nM), and there is a relatively low quantity of about 10,000 to 20,000 ERs in the cytoplasm per cell in estrogen target tissues.
 Estradiol stays bound to the ERs for about 24 hours, which is longer than that of other estrogens such as estriol (6 hours).
 A prolonged duration of binding to the ERs (e.g., 9 to 12 hours for endometrial effects), as with estradiol, is necessary for full estrogenic responses in various tissues.
 The ERs downregulate with exposure to estradiol, and in accordance, the expression of the ERs is dependent on estradiol concentrations.
 Constant levels of estradiol may result in downregulation of the ERs and relatively diminished responses to estradiol, although this has not been assessed clinically.
 Once bound to estradiol, the ERs are ubiquitinated and degraded by proteasomes, which is a major mechanism of ER downregulation.
 The unbound ERα has an intracellular half-life of up to 5 days, but this shortens to 3–4 hours once bound to a ligand such as estradiol.
 Estrogen deprivation can easily increase sensitivity to estrogens like estradiol by 10,000-fold or more, demonstrating a profound capacity of the ERs for upregulation and downregulation.
 This increase in sensitivity is mediated by a 100-fold increase in ERs, as well as other mechanisms such as changes in coactivator sensitivity and degree of phosphorylation of transactivation factors.
 Progestogens like progesterone and androgens like testosterone downregulate the ERs in certain tissues such as the endometrium and breasts, among others.
+While progestogens may reduce the expression of ERs and progesterone receptors (PR) in the breasts of primates, the estrogen-induced proliferation of the mammary epithelium is not inhibited, but rather enhanced by progestogens.

 Estradiol is a steroid and a lipophilic compound.
 As a result, it readily enters cells via simple passive diffusion through the lipid bilayer of the cell membrane.
 This is in contrast to hydrophilic estrogen conjugates such as estrone sulfate and estradiol glucuronide, which require active transport via specific membrane transport proteins to enter cells.
 The ERs are nuclear receptors that are mostly present in the cell nucleus.
 Upon binding of estradiol to an ER, the receptor dimerizes (combines) with another estradiol-bound ER.
 These ER dimers can be ERα–ERα or ERβ–ERβ homodimers or ERα–ERβ heterodimers.
 Once in the dimerized state, the estradiol-bound ER–ER complex binds to short estrogen response elements (EREs) (of the minimal nucleotide sequence 5'-GGTCANNNTGACC-3', where N is any nucleotide) in the promoter regions of estrogen-responsive genes on chromosomes, in turn modulating their expression.
 Some prominent examples ERE-containing and hence estrogen-modulated genes in humans include the genes encoding the proteins oxytocin, c-fos, c-myc, and transforming growth factor alpha (TGFα).